 If you’re travelling Korea on a budget, there are plenty of affordable accomodation options.

 Hotel: For a little more luxury, I suggest 9 Brick Hotel (Hongdae) for panoramic views from your comfy room and a decadent breakfast buffet.
-Prices start at $75pn.
-Check availability here.
+Check availability from US$120.

 Staying connected in Seoul